- Travel and Places»

 Shimla, an erstwhile capital of India, is situated at 31.61°N 77.10°E, in the northwest regions of the Himalayan ranges with an average altitude of 2397.59 meters above sea level.

 The average elevation ranges from 300 m to 2454 m above sea level.
 The city stretches to about 10 km from east to west with the highest point at Jakhoo hill.

-Shimla is surrounded by seven hills and located on on the seven spurs of a ridge.
-These hills offer a variety of explore to the visitors.The hills are -
+Shimla is surrounded by seven hills and located on the seven spurs of a ridge.
+These hills offer a variety of exploring to the visitors.The hills are -

 1. Prospect Hill, on which the Kamna Devi temple is located.

 2. Summer Hill, where the campus of H.P.University is located.